-The Occupational Safety and Health Administration (OSHA) reports that motor vehicle crashes happen every five seconds.
+The Insurance Institute for Highway Safety reports that motor vehicle crashes cause fatalities at a rate of 11 per 100,000.
 Many of those accidents occur during peak workday travel times and with company vehicles.
 For managers who oversee company fleets, a thorough safety and training program can be instrumental in preventing these accidents.
 In addition to stressing defensive driving, properly caring for vehicles should be a key component of any safety program.
 Fortunately, evolution in technology has made enforcing safety initiatives a more manageable task.
 A fleet management system can provide an easy way to set reminders for preventive maintenance, collect important information about your vehicles, promote driver safety, and protect your company from liability.

 Routine maintenance and inspection of vehicles are critical for peak performance.
 Without a fleet management system, managers often rely on memory or outdated monitoring methods such as manual logging.
 Whether logging has taken place on paper or digitally, information can easily get lost, damaged, or deleted.
 With today’s technology, a fleet management system can now serve as a centralized and permanent cloud-based hub for these important reports.

 Consider the importance of oil.
 Aside from the fuel your vehicle requires, no other fluid is more vital.
 It keeps your engine running smoothly by lubricating metal parts and breaking up motor-clogging deposits.
 As any fleet manager knows, a vehicle running low on oil can overheat, causing a breakdown.
 Even worse, it can cause an accident and put your driver’s safety at risk.

 A fleet management system can improve vehicle health and driver safety.
 The FMS thoroughly tracks your vehicle’s maintenance history, triggering alerts for repairs and check-ups.
 Most fleet management systems can report on the health of a variety of your vehicle’s parts, including tires and brakes.